After reading this guide, you will:

-2. 2️⃣ Learn how to hit an exact file size in KB without guessing at quality.
+2. 2️⃣ See how to hit an exact file size in KB without the resize-check-retry loop.

 Batch Picture Resizer Screenshot.